drowolath/supervision/docs/management.rst

 Managing supervision
 ====================

-supervision proposes Celery apps to manage periodic and repetitive tasks.
-For now, it has two apps:

-* gpsparser: a GPS tracks parser; you may plug a custom one in configuration
-* cameras: a crawler that will periodically fetch snapshots from cameras configured
+supervision proposes a Celery app to manage periodic and repetitive tasks: a crawler that will periodically fetch snapshots from cameras configured

 Launching celery apps
 ---------------------